santisbon/books/README.md

     && mv /tmp/kubeconfig-merged.yaml ~/.kube/config
   ```

   If instead you reach the cluster through a wrapper that runs `kubectl` and `helm` on a node over SSH (so there is no workstation kubeconfig at all), substitute that wrapper for `kubectl` and `helm` in every command below. `scripts/backup.sh` has a `KUBECTL` environment variable for this.
-Two consequences worth knowing: files referenced by `-f` must be readable *on the node running the command*, not on your workstation, so install from an OCI reference with `--reuse-values` rather than a local chart directory and a local `-f my-secrets.yaml`; and any command piping local data in (`gunzip -c ... | kubectl exec -i`) only works if the wrapper passes stdin through.
+Two consequences worth knowing: files referenced by `-f` must be readable *on the node running the command*, not on your workstation, so install from an OCI reference with `--reset-then-reuse-values` rather than a local chart directory and a local `-f my-secrets.yaml`; and any command piping local data in (`gunzip -c ... | kubectl exec -i`) only works if the wrapper passes stdin through.

 ## Install